Agreement Tasks in Fault-Prone Synchronous Networks of Arbitrary Structure: Conclusion

 \section{Conclusion}

 In this paper, we have completed the picture for consensus in the $t$-resilient model for arbitrary graphs.
-That is, we have proved that the consensus algorithm in~\cite{CastanedaFPRRT23} is optimal, i.e., for every graph~$G$ and $t<\kappa(G)$, consensus can be solved by an oblivious algorithm performing in $\radius(G,t)$ rounds under the $t$-resilient model, and no oblivious algorithms can solve consensus in $G$ in less than $\radius(G,t)$ rounds under the $t$-resilient model.
+That is, we have proved that the consensus algorithm in~\cite{CastanedaFPRRT23} is optimal, i.e., for every graph~$G$ and $t<\kappa(G)$, consensus can be solved by an oblivious algorithm performing in $\radius(G,t)$ rounds under the $t$-resilient model, and no oblivious algorithm can solve consensus in $G$ in less than $\radius(G,t)$ rounds under the $t$-resilient model.

-Moreover, we have extended the study of consensus beyond the connectivity threshold.
-Specifically, we defined the \emph{local} consensus, generalizing consensus.
-We also designed and analyzed the generic algorithm for this task, which we conjecture to be optimal among oblivious algorithms.
-The technical difficulty of establishing optimality of our algorithm for the local variant of consensus yields from the fact that we miss an analog of our characterization theorem (cf. Theorem~\ref{thm:new-characterizationCFRRT} in Section~\ref{sec:lower-bound-for-consensus-detailed}) even for local consensus.
+We have designed a generic (oblivious) algorithm for $k$-set agreement in arbitrary graph~$G$ performing in $\radius(G,t,k)$ rounds under the $t$-resilient model, for $t<\kappa(G)$.
+Moreover, we have extended the study of consensus and $k$-set agreement beyond the connectivity threshold.
+Specifically, we defined the \emph{local} consensus and \emph{local} $k$-set agreement tasks, generalizing consensus and $k$-set agreement respectively, and analyzed generic algorithms for these tasks.
+The technical difficulty of establishing optimality of our algorithms for the local variants of consensus and $k$-set agreement yields from the fact that we miss an analog of our characterization theorem (cf. Theorem~\ref{thm:new-characterizationCFRRT} in Section~\ref{sec:lower-bound-for-consensus}) even for local consensus.

-\subparagraph{Open Problem.} \textit{Is there an oblivious algorithm solving local consensus in graph $G$ in less than $\radius(G,t)$ rounds under the $t$-resilient model for some graph~$G$, for some $t\geq \kappa(G)$?}
+\subparagraph{Open Problem.} \textit{Is there an oblivious algorithm solving local $k$-set agreement in graph $G$ in less than $\radius(G,t,k)$ rounds under the $t$-resilient model for some graph~$G$, some $k\geq 1$?}